Tiny Turtle Graphics Interpreter

 The right most column shows shift/reduce.
 Shift is appending an input to the buffer.
 Reduce is substituting a higher nterm for the pattern in the buffer.
 For example, NUM is replaced by expression in the forth row.
 This substitution is “reduce”.

 Bison repeats shift and reduction until the end of the input.
-If the

-valid.
-Bison executes an action whenever reduction occurs.
-Actions build
+syntactically valid.
+Bison executes an action whenever a

-a tree.
-The tree is analyzed and executed by runtime routine later.
+reduction occurs.
+Actions build a tree.
+The tree is analyzed and

 Bison source files are called bison grammar files.
 A bison grammar file consists of four sections, prologue, declarations, rules and epilogue.
 The format is as follows.